 Cookieless Future is Near, AdTech Looks Forward with AIPUBLISH DATE: 19 July 2022

-Programmatic advertising and the ad tech that supports it cease to function when a customer clicks “reject all.”
+Programmatic advertising and the adtech that supports it ceases to function when a customer clicks “reject all.”
 When given the option, more than half of iOS users on mobile have chosen not to be tracked by apps or marketers who use Apple’s ATT.
 The implementation of the reject-all policy has already led to a 55 percent opt-out rate for some publishers in Europe.